eripe14/SimplePaste/README.md

 </p>
 <h3>Where can I test it?</h3>
 <p>
     It is simple.
-Visit https://paste.kdronia.pl/ and drop your code.
+Visit <a href="https://paste.kdronia.pl/">this page</a> and drop your code.
 Enjoy results!
 </p>
 <br>
 <p align="center">